durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 Taking $$||v|| = 1$$ and writing $$\vec{x}^* = \vec{x} - \vec{pos.}$$ gives us:
 $$
 c^2 - 2 c \vec{v} \cdot \vec{x}^* + (||\vec{x}^*||^2 -r^2) = 0
-$$
+$$.
 Then we can solve for $c$ with the regular old quadratic formula.

-Once you've found your solution with real and positive $c$, and you're done.
+Once you've found your solution with real and positive $c$, update the ray's position and you're done.
 To reflect, just negate the component of the ray that's along the sphere's radial direction.

 Putting this all together, we just have to place our spheres, and start reflecting.
-With each reflection iteration the remaining unabsorbed light rays bounce one more time.
+With each reflection iteration the remaining unabsorbed light rays bounce around one more time.

 <figure style="display: flex; flex-direction: column; align-items: center; text-align: center;">
 <img src="{{site.baseurl}}/assets/images/post_5/example_1.gif" alt="reflection-1-gif" style="width:100%">